-- 1. Press MENU/EXIT to open the On-Screen Display (OSD) menu. - In the PICTURE menu, highlight Picture Mode and press
+- 1. Press Menu/Exit to open the On-Screen Display (OSD) menu. - In the PICTURE menu, highlight Preset Mode and press In the PICTURE menu, highlight Preset Mode and press In the PICTURE menu, highlight Preset Mode and press - 3.
+Press ▼ to highlight Reference Mode.

-/► to select User 1 or

-User 2.

-- Press ▼ to highlight Reference Mode.

-This function is only available when User 1, or User 2 mode is selected up in the Picture Mode sub-menu item.
+This function is only available when User 1, or User 2 mode is selected up in the Preset Mode sub-menu item.

 - 4. Press ◄/▶ to select an picture mode that is closest to your need. - 5.
-Press ▼ to select a menu item to be changed and adjust the value with ◀ / ▶ .
-See "Fine-tuning the image quality in user modes" below for details. - 6.
-When all settings have been done, highlight Save Settings and press Mode/enter on the projector or ENTER on the remote control to store the settings. - 7.
+Press ▼ to select a menu item to be changed and adjust the value with A See "Fine-tuning the image quality in user modes" below for details. - 6.
+When all settings have been done, highlight Save Settings and press Mode/ Enter to store the settings. - 7.
 The confirmation message 'Setting Saved' displays.